-The idea of going to the gym is to bulk up, it’s called growth of the muscles (increases lean body weight).
-Nobody looks like a body builder just because they did weight training.
+The idea of going to the gym is to bulk up, it’s called the growth of the muscles (increases lean body weight).
+Nobody looks like a bodybuilder just because they did weight training.
 Even people, who want to build body and work hard to do so, fail most of the time.
 Cardio doesn’t help in increasing lean body weight.

 5. Fuel needed to exercise

-Anaerobic workout uses carbs in the form of glycogen stored in muscle & liver as fuel.
-In absence of oxygen, glycogen is broken down into intermediate product called pyruvic and then to lactic acid & energy (lesser than aerobic).
+The anaerobic workout uses carbs in the form of glycogen stored in muscle & liver as fuel.
+In absence of oxygen, glycogen is broken down into an intermediate product called pyruvic and then to lactic acid & energy (lesser than aerobic).
 Anaerobically fat cannot be used as a fuel.